-If the Bid is accepted, we will:

-- A. Complete the work in manner consistent to meet the requirements of the schedule () consecutive calendar days from the date established as the Date of Commencement in the Notice to Proceed. - B. Contractor has examined the Schedule included in these documents and takes no exception, or records the following exceptions:

-PART 4 CONTRACTOR'S FEES FOR CHANGES IN THE WORK

-Lump Sum of Time and Materials Changes: We the undersigned bidder agree that the following percentages for overhead and profit shall be added to job costs for the net amount of work added to or deleted from the contract by written lump sum or time and material change orders recommended by the Engineer and approved by the Owner:

-Add to net extra for job costs for additional work performed by:

-Our own forces 12% Our subcontractor 5% (including assigned subcontractors)

-Note: Insurance, bond, and taxes are considered as job cost items and are not included in the percentages listed above.
+If the e Bid is accepted, we will: A. Complete the work in manner consistent to meet the requirements of the schedule () consecutive calendar days from the date established as the Date of Commencement in the Notice to Proceed. В. Contractor has examined the Schedule included in these documents and takes no exception, or records the following exceptions: PAR CONTRACTOR'S FEES FOR CHANGES IN THE WORK the f p Sum of Time and Materials Changes: We the undersigned bidder agree that ollowing percentages for overhead and profit shall be added to job costs for the mount of work added to or deleted from the contract by written lump sum or and material change orders recommended by the Engineer and approved by the er: Add to net extra for job costs for additional work performed by: own forces 12% subcontractor 5% (including assigned subcontractors) : Insurance, bond, and taxes are considered as job cost items and are not ided in the percentages listed above.
+PAR TT 5 ADDENDA Docu following Addenda have been received.
+The modifications to the Bid aments noted therein have been considered and all costs thereto are included in Bid Sum.
+Add endum # Dated Add endum # Dated Add endum # Dated

-PART 5 ADDENDA

-The following Addenda have been received.
-The modifications to the Bid Documents noted therein have been considered and all costs thereto are included in the Bid Sum.

-Addendum # Dated

-Addendum # Dated

-Addendum # Dated